onzfonz/comp227/src/content/7/en/part7e.md

 Calling the method setState always triggers the rerender of the Class Component, i.e. calling the method `render`.

-We'll finish off the component with the ability to change the shown anecdote.
+We'll finish off the component with the ability to change the shown joke.
 The following is the code for the entire component with the addition highlighted:

 ```js